Amazon Kindle price comparison guide

-The Amazon Kindle has revolutionised the e-book reader category, but in a far cry from its humble beginnings there are now eight models to choose from.
+The Amazon Kindle has revolutionised the ebook reader category, but is a far cry from its humble beginnings –there are now eight models to choose from.

 When Amazon released the first generation Kindle in 2007 to a US-only market, no one thought it would become the leader in the field it is today.

 If you've made the decision to buy a Kindle, you're not alone.
 Bowker Market Research showed that in 2012 Kindles had a 55% share of the US e-reader market.

 Today there are now four e-book reader models and four tablets available, so you can be forgiven for being a bit lost when it comes to choice.